-Aspect Recognised best practice constituting strong governance What we need to do to strengthen our governance 5a: awareness of, and adherence to, responsibilities The chair ensures that that board members can access appropriate training /briefing related to statutory compliance.
-There are high expectations of the clerk under education and employment legislation and linked to the provision of high quality advice to the board regarding compliance matters. all other legal duties. · · 5b: plans to ensure that key The assurance for trustees linked to these matters is robust and triangulated where duties such as safeguarding, appropriate.
+Aspect Recognised best practice constituting strong governance What we need to do to strengthen our governance 5a: awareness of, and The chair ensures that that board members can access appropriate training adherence to, responsibilities /briefing related to statutory compliance.
+There are high expectations of the clerk under education and linked to the provision of high quality advice to the board regarding employment legislation and compliance matters. all other legal duties. · · 5b: plans to ensure that key The assurance for governors linked to these matters is robust and triangulated where duties such as safeguarding, appropriate.
 There is no reliance on reports from the executive. inclusion, special education Governors linked to these aspects have accessed up to date and relevant training. needs and disability (SEND), and monitoring and oversight of the impact of pupil premium, and other targeted funding streams are undertaken effectively across the organisation.
-5c: adherence to the The board has made sure that a mechanism is in place to assure itself that the requirements of the requirements of the Academies Financial Handbook, the trust's Funding Agreement Academies Financial and Articles of Association are adhered to.
-Handbook and the trust's funding agreement and articles of association 5d: understanding of, and The responsibilities of the board in relation to the Equalities Act are known, adherence to, responsibilities understood and taken seriously by the chair and by the board.
+5c: understanding of, and The responsibilities of the board in relation to the Equalities Act are known, adherence to, responsibilities understood and taken seriously by the chair and by the board.
 The implications of the under the Equalities Act, policy documentations are clearly thought through in terms of the relevant assurance promoting equality and monitoring and reporting processes. diversity throughout the organisation including in relation to its own operation.